-- 24.3 The following examples of control measures are given to assist applicants who may need to take account of them in their operating plan having regard to their particular type of premises and/or licensable activities:- - effective and responsible management of premises; - appropriate instruction, training and supervision of staff; - adoption of best practice, including a written policy on prevention of sales of alcohol to children; - limitation on the hours when children may be present, in all or parts of the premises; - limitations or exclusions by age; - written policy on mandatory proof of age scheme; - measures to ensure children do not purchase, acquire or consume alcohol; - measures to ensure children are not exposed to incidences of strong and offensive language, violence or disorder; and - use of fixed fire guards on open fires and prohibition of mobile heaters when young children are in the premises; and - availability of high chairs and suitable drinking vessels for young children.
+- 24.3 The following examples of control measures are given to assist applicants who may need to take account of them in their operating plan having regard to their particular type of premises and/or licensable activities:- - effective and responsible management of premises; - appropriate instruction, training and supervision of staff; - adoption of best practice, including a written policy on prevention of sales of alcohol to children and young persons; - limitation on the hours when children and/ or young persons may be present, in all or parts of the premises; - limitations or exclusions by age; - written policy on mandatory proof of age scheme; - measures to ensure children and/ or young persons do not unlawfully purchase, acquire or consume alcohol; - measures to ensure children and/ or young persons are not exposed to incidences of strong and offensive language, violence or disorder; and - use of fixed fire guards on open fires and prohibition of mobile heaters when young children are in the premises; and - availability of high chairs and suitable drinking vessels for young children. - ensuring staff involved with the delivery of alcohol along with takeaway food have appropriate training.

-- ensuring staff involved with the delivery of alcohol along with takeaway food have appropriate training. - 24.4 When preparing the operating plan or submitting an application or an occasional licence, applicants must set out the terms on which children are to be allowed entry including the ages of children to be allowed entry, times and parts of the premises to which children will have access.
+24.4 When preparing the operating plan or submitting an application or an occasional licence, applicants must set out the terms on which children and young persons are to be allowed entry including the ages of children and young persons to be allowed entry, times and parts of the premises to which children and young persons will have access.
 The Board will have regard to these terms and if the Board consider it to be necessary will arrange a visit to the applicant premises to inform their determination of the application.